anubhavparas/ransac-implementation/README.md

-The curve estimated by LS method (red) can be seen moving towards the outlier points too, whereas the the curve estimated by RANSAC method (blue) lies somewhere at the center of the data-points that together define a quadratic trend more genuinely.
+The curve estimated by LS method (red) can be seen moving towards the outlier points too, whereas the the curve estimated by RANSAC method (blue) lies somewhere at the center of the data-points that together define a quadratic trend more genuinely.

 Representation of curves for dataset 2 when, threshold = standard deviation/3: